kevoree-modeling/tutorial/step1_async/README.md

 }
 ```

-Each query are build using a similar principle than UNIX PIPE command, results from the previous step are inject as input of the next step.
+Each query is build using a principle similar to the UNIX PIPE command.
+Results from a previous step are injected as input of the next step.
-In our queries, step are chained from LEFT to RIGHT and separated by PIPE.
+In our queries, steps are chained from **left** to **right** and separated by a **pipe**.
-Therefore a FILTER_A which will extract some data and then filter it with FILTER_B will be written:
+Therefore, a FILTER_A which extracts data and then applies a filter FILTER_B would be written like this:

 ```sh
 FILTER_A | FILTER_B
 ```

-Now we can go for an example, where we extract the root index (@indexName) and send it to the print method:
+Now we can look at an example, where we extract the root index (@indexName) and send it to the print method:

 ```java
 baseView.select("@root", extractedObjects -> printObjects(extractedObjects));
 ```

-Traversal can be piped, therefore after traversing the root, the query can collect all reachable districts without filter on atrributes []
+Traversals can be piped, therefore after traversing the root, the query can collect, for example, all reachable districts without filter on atrributes []

 ```java
 baseView.select("@root | districts[] ", extractedObjects -> printObjects(extractedObjects));